On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Challenges and proposed techniques

 \subsection{Divide-and-conquer by tapering}

-The basic idea beyond TF analysis is divide-and-conquer.
+{The core idea is a divide-and-conquer approach inspired by TF analysis.
 In TF analysis, the signal is divided into small pieces, assuming that over each small piece the signal is relatively ``stationary''.
 The ``spectrum'' of each small piece is then evaluated, and those spectra are patched together to get the TF representation for further analysis.
+This idea motivates a modification of the PDU algorithm to overcome the challenge of globally fitting complex amplitude modulations with polynomials.
+The modified procedure is composed of the following steps.
+Suppose the input signal is $f:[0,L]\to \mathbb{C}$, where $L>0$.
+Note that for any signal recorded over a period $[0,L]$, via a dilation we can assume $L=2\pi$.